gdsfactory/gdsfactory/gdsfactory/generic_tech/README.md

     bash generic_tech.sh
 ```

 ## Klayout Net tracing

 You could trace your nets using klayout net tracer after loading your generic tech.

 - After opening your layout, from Tools menu, select Trace Net.

-As shown, you need to click on Trace Net and select from layout your desired net that you wnat to trace.
+As shown, you need to click on Trace Net and select from layout your desired net that you want to trace.

 ![image](https://user-images.githubusercontent.com/91015308/236182447-3c9f4fb9-9c0f-4c2e-9016-653cd112464f.png)

 ![image](https://user-images.githubusercontent.com/91015308/236182554-c368d277-8fff-4358-8cf5-d3a8d21bbb08.png)